-19. The logical boundary of the TOE includes the following security functionality:
+21. The logical boundary of the TOE includes the following security functionality:

 Security Functionality Description Protected Communications The TOE provides an SSH server to support protected communications for administrators to establish secure sessions and to connect to external syslog servers.
 The TOE requires that applications exchanging information with it are successfully authenticated prior to any exchange (i.e. applications connecting over SSH).
 The TOE includes cryptographic modules that provide the underlying cryptographic services, including key management and protection of stored keys, algorithms, random bit generation and crypto-administration.
 The cryptographic modules provide confidentiality and integrity services for authentication and for protecting communications with connecting applications.
 Administrator Authentication Administrative users must provide unique identification and authentication data before any administrative access to the system is granted.
 Authentication data entered and stored on the TOE is protected.
 The TOE can be configured to terminate interactive user sessions and to present an access banner with warning messages prior to authentication.
 Correct Operation The TOE provides for both cryptographic and non-cryptographic self-tests, and is capable of automated recovery from failure states.
-Trusted Update The administrator can initiate update of the TOE firmware.
-The integrity of any firmware updates is verified prior to installation of the updated firmware.

-Security Functionality Description Audit Junos auditable events are stored in the syslog files on the appliance, and can be sent to an external log server (via Netconf over SSH).
+Audit Junos auditable events are stored in the syslog files on the appliance, and can be sent to an external log server (via Netconf over SSH).
 Auditable events include start-up and shutdown of the audit functions, authentication events, as well as the events listed in Table 4.
 Audit records include the date and time, event category, event type, username, and the outcome of the event (success or failure).
 Local syslog storage limits are configurable and are monitored.
 In the event of storage limits being reached the oldest logs will be overwritten.

-Management The TOE provides a Security Administrator role that is responsible for: • the configuration and maintenance of cryptographic elements related to the establishment of secure connections to and from the evaluated product • the regular review of all audit data; • initiation of trusted update function; • all administrative tasks (e.g., creating the security policy).
+Security Functionality Description Management The TOE provides a Security Administrator role that is responsible for: the configuration and maintenance of cryptographic elements related to the establishment of secure connections to and from the evaluated product the regular review of all audit data; initiation of trusted update function; all administrative tasks (e.g., creating the security policy).
 The devices are managed through a Command Line Interface (CLI).
 The CLI is accessible through local (serial) console connection or remote administrative (SSH) session.